highkite/textidote-frankenstein/Readme.md

 # textidote.py - The python JSONrpc client

 The python package is within the directory `nltk_client`.
-It is bascially the file `textidote.py` and it uses the `requests` package and the `jsonrpcclient` package.
+It is basically the file `textidote.py` and it uses the `requests` package and the `jsonrpcclient` package.